fenago/data-science/lab_guides/Lab_1.md

 Caption: Printing with f-strings

-You can also perform some text-related transformations with string variables, such as capitalizing or replacing characters.
-For instance, you can concatenate the two variables together with the `+`
+You can concatenate the two variables together with the `+`
 operator:

 ```